Gutmaster/Gutmaster/README.md

 # Hello, I am Chevy and I program sometimes. 👋
 ### I'm a freshly minted full-stack developer looking for job opportunites.
 I also develop games as a hobby on the side.

-- 🔭 I’m currently working on my portfolio and finding work.
+- 🔭 I’m currently working on my portfolio and looking for work.
 - ⚡ Fun fact: I'm a dual citizen of the U.S. and Canada.

 ## Talk to me: